3 (More) Problems (and Solutions) when Managing Your Security Officer Contract

 - How often are those routes reviewed and/or modified based on ever-changing threats?

 - Is there a periodic review of the officer staffing to ensure changing priorities are reflected?

-The solution: Determine whether compliance has been met under required staffing agreements.
+Determine whether compliance has been met under required staffing agreements.
 Review the adequacy of security staffing levels and appropriateness of the post locations.
 Again, you will want to check for holes in your security program and fill them with the appropriate remediation.

 Gannett Fleming can be a trusted advisor when creating a plan, establishing expectations, and carrying out audits for your security officer program.
 Security and safety are essential across all industries.
 With the proper precautions and action plans, dangers that target your organization can be avoided.
 Check out our first blog on this topic: “3 Problems (and Solutions) When Managing Your Security Officer Contract.”